rook/rook/design/upgrade.md

 **Agents:** The Rook agents will also be running in the Rook system namespace since they perform operations for all Rook clusters in the environment.
 When the operator pod comes up on a newer version than the agents, it will use the Kubernetes API to update the image field of the agent's pod template.
-After this update, it will then terminate each agent pod in a rolling fashion so that their managing daemon set will replace them with a new pod on the new version.
+After this update, the Kubernetes controller will then terminate each agent pod in a rolling fashion so that their managing daemon set will replace them with a new pod on the new version.

 Once the operator and all agent pods are running and healthy on the new version, the administrator is free to begin the upgrade process for each of their Rook clusters.